Weekend Racer: 2000 Honda S2000 – Sold?

 The Honda S2000 is one of the better-used sports car values out there today, despite the uptick in prices for the best examples.
 There’s no denying the appeal of a sweet-handling sports car designed to rev to the heavens and all backed by the reliability a Honda is known for.
-This 2000 S2000 was listed this week here on Craigslist in Silver Spring, Maryland by its original owner who has modified it for occasional track day use and is asking $23,000.
+This 2000 S2000 was originally listed in November 2021 on Craigslist in Silver Spring, Maryland by its original owner who has modified it for occasional track day use and is asking $23,000.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his S2000 priced just below the “Good” valuation of $24,000, and above the “Fair” price of $17,300.
-If you are serious about buying this S2000, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his convertible featured here on GuysWithRides.com.

 The S2000 was an instant hit when it was introduced, combining sharp looks with an instantly-classic driver-focused cockpit.
 The magazine reviewers raved about the car’s incredibly high redline and the engine’s addictive personality of coming alive right when most cars were running out of gas.
 To drive an S2000 is to live on the proverbial razor’s edge, as it’s almost hard to believe you’re actively encouraged to keep it in the upper reaches of the digital tachometer.
 In addition to its many appealing features, all of the traditional Honda staples were there, from the buttery shifter to the perfectly placed steering wheel, along with the simple yet durable switchgear and generously-bolstered bucket seats.
 And of course, that famous Honda reliability made all the more useful in a car designed to withstand copious amounts of abuse.